guaix-ucm/pyemir/doc/tutorial_mos/mos_example.rst

   (OH) emission lines.

-*The refinement process requieres an initial estimation of the offsets in the spatial (Y axis) and spectral (X axis) directions between the empirical calibration and the actual data.
+*The refinement process requires an initial estimation of the offsets in the spatial (Y axis) and spectral (X axis) directions between the empirical calibration and the actual data.
 These two offsets can be easily estimated after computing the preliminary calibration.*

-In this example, for the preliminary rectification and wavelength calibration one can simply reduce one of the twelve scientific images (the first one for example).
+In this example, for the preliminary rectification and wavelength calibration one can simply reduce any of the twelve scientific images.
 Have a look to the observation result file ``00_mos_example.yaml``:

 ::